benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 22.md

 ### Traceroute
 Traceroute is a tool records the router-level path taken by packets.
 It cleverly uses the IP time-to-live field to identify all the routers in the path.

-When a router receives an IP packet, it decrements the TTL field by 1 - a failsafe mechanism to ensure packets don't take up too much memory in the network
+When a router receives an IP packet, it decrements the TTL field by 1.
+When the TTL is decreased by one, the IP packet is discarded.
+This is a failsafe mechanism to ensure packets don't take up too much memory in the network.

-### Subtopic 1
-Use this space to expand upon the topic.
+Traceroute will send a packet with $TTL=1$ to the network.